Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 * git branch <branch name> | To create a new branch
 * git checkout <branch name> | To switch branch
 * git branch | To check current branch
-* git merge <branch name> | To merge sub branch into main, do this on main branch
+* git merge <branch name> | To merge sub-branch into main, do this on main branch
 ```

 > **Note:**<br>
-> Same sub branch can be used as many times during the project, however, create a new branch for each test because my knowledge of git is not the best and sometimes not 100% sure if things are done right.
+> Same sub-branch can be used as many times during the project, however, create a new branch for each testing because my knowledge of git is not the best and sometimes not 100% sure if things are done right.
 Hope to improve more on the version control using git for future projects
 >
 > There is one [commit message](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/version-control/commit-msg.png) does not correspond to what happen.
 Commit it from sub branch presuming there are only minor changes, however, it seems it does it from main branch somehow